 Students create, participate in, and reflect upon dance forms and styles from a range of cultures and traditions, both familiar and unfamiliar.
 The students learn to express themselves through movement.
-Both IB DP Dance SL and IB DP Dance HL require prior dance training and approval through Mr. Ayala.
+The course focuses on the composition, performance, and analysis of dance, or "expressive movement," which is practiced amongst peoples of various backgrounds, and for a variety of purposes, throughout the world.